Zhuinden/simple-stack/README.md

 The backstack must be initialized with at least one initial state, and a state changer must be set when it is able to handle the state change.

+The `BackstackDelegate` is provided as a convenience class to hide the Activity lifecycle integration and state persistence.

+The `StateChanger` can be set immediately for the delegate, or later (but before `onPostResume()`).
+For example, you can initialize the backstack before `super.onCreate()`, but set the state changer in `onPostCreate()`.

 Setting a state changer begins an `initialization` (in Flow terms, a bootstrap traversal), which provides a state change in form of `{[], [{...}, {...}]}`.

+This allows you to initialize your views according to your current state.

 Afterwards, the backstack operators allow changing between states.

-But `BackstackDelegate` is provided as a convenience class to hide the Activity lifecycle integration and state persistence.
+## Example code

 ``` java
 public class MainActivity